Yassmeenshrief/Promo-Abuser/README.md

 Dashboard link: https://lookerstudio.google.com/reporting/bcef2b7a-1e1c-42d9-b6d5-f2c67863d2c8
 I used data studio as i use GCP and bigquery for storing and alayzing data. "there was more things i wish i know to add in visuals but it can be more better" you can find the queries that i use for each diagram in the "queries.sql" file

+3- AI model to predict whether a user is engaging in promo code abuse First i just explore the data in "Explore.ipynb" Notebook.
+I noticed most of abusers not verified both Email and phone.
+Next "Final_model.ipynb" contains the details of the model and the testing part